hareshkh/stroom/README.md

  - Putting up dedicated servers online
  - Creating fun virtual rooms which not just play music but can have various games, activities etc. too
  - Making user capable of sending songs to server and server queuing up music as a normal music playlist does.
+ - Creating localised room searching, that will help you to find friends romm quicker

 ## Contributors
  - [Paras Chetal](https://github.com/paraschetal)